LakshyaMittal3301/socratium/ARCHITECTURE.md

 - Provider configuration is managed from a modal accessible via the header.
 - OpenRouter model catalog is fetched via `/api/providers/openrouter/models`.
 - A single active provider is enforced via a unique DB index; activation updates `updated_at`.
+- Chat requests require the active provider to match the thread's provider.
 - Shared provider DTOs live in `shared/types/providers.ts`.
 - Generic OpenAI-compatible providers follow later.